ZPTXDev/Quaver/CONFIGURATION.md

 `defaultLocaleCode` - The default locale code.
 Valid values are available in the `locales` folder.
 > **Note:** This is used for all logs, slash command descriptions (at the time of deployment), and for all guilds without a language specified.

+`disableAd` - Whether to disable the ad in the `info` command (Sponsor Us button).
+> **Note:** Please do not disable the ad unless you really need to.
+Sponsors help keep the development of ZPTXDev projects going.
+Consider sponsoring us if you need to disable the ad!

 `managers` - The [user IDs](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) that are given manager-level permissions on Quaver.